Private Fostering

 Unfortunately, when we think of private fostering we often think of Victoria Climbié.
 However, a private fostering arrangement can be a positive response from friends and the local community to a family in need of support.

 There are many reasons why a parent may be unable to care for their child on a short or long-term basis.
 Regardless of the reason, any child separated from their parents is potentially vulnerable.
-We all, therefore, have responsibilities to ensure the alternative care any privately fostered child receives meets their welfare and safety needs.
+Therefore, we all have a responsibility to ensure the alternative care any privately fostered child receives meets their welfare and safety needs.

 Examples of when a child might be or become privately fostered include: